The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries

 The Atiyah class of each holomorphic principal (or vector) bundle lives in the first cohomology group of a coherent sheaf.
 The first cohomology group of any coherent sheaf on any Stein manifold vanishes by Henri Cartan's theorem B \cite{Hormander:1990}.
 Therefore every holomorphic principal bundle on \(\hat{M}\) admits a holomorphic connection.
 Pullback such a connection to the pullback bundle over \(M\). \end{proof}

-\begin{proposition} [McKay \cite{McKay:2009} p.
-10 prop.
-2] Suppose that $M$ is a domain in a Stein manifold with envelope of holomorphy $\hat{M}$.
-If $V \to \hat{M}$ is a holomorphic vector bundle, then every section of $V$ over $M$ extends to a section of $V$ over $\hat{M}$. \end{proposition}